What is an authorized user on a credit card?

 Removing a joint account holder can be trickier than removing an authorized user from an account.
 While some issuers may allow an account holder to remove someone from a joint account, many issuers or state laws prohibit an account holder from removing a person without their explicit consent.

-Authorized credit card user FAQs
+Authorized credit card user FAQ

 Still curious about authorized credit card users?
 Check out these frequently asked questions to learn more.

-And if you’re a Capital One cardholder, you can easily remove an authorized user by signing in to your account online or through the Capital One Mobile app.
+If you’re a Capital One cardholder, you can easily remove an authorized user by signing in to your account online or through the Capital One Mobile app.

 The CFPB says that authorized users generally aren’t responsible for paying the debts of deceased primary account holders.